 - A higher rate of Requests for Evidence (RFEs).

 Your People team and other stakeholders may be working on role standardization and immigration-ready job descriptions already.
-You may have hopes to build a job bank as part of a predictable immigration program.
+You may have hopes to build a job bank as part of optimizing your immigration program.
 Yet are you failing to reach your goals?

 It takes time to learn what your business should include in—or leave out of—job descriptions, especially as immigration regulations and enforcement change.
 It also takes practice.
 Crafting immigration-ready job ads is a skill your team strengthens over time with your immigration provider’s help.